KIZI/InBeat/doc/installation.md

 ### Deployment on Amazon EC2
 InBeat can be in a few steps run on a cloud Linux instance.

-- Deploy empty Ubuntu 14.04 cloud image to EC2 (https://cloud-images.ubuntu.com/trusty/current/)
+- Install Ubuntu 14.04 cloud image.
+It is one of the template images in EC2, or download  from https://cloud-images.ubuntu.com/trusty/current/.
+- Install git using ``sudo apt-get install git``
-- Install InBeat using the process described in the Production installation instructions above
+- Install InBeat using the process described in the [automated installation on production server](#production-installation)
+- Make sure to enable HTTP port 80 for inbound traffic in the security group configuration within the Amazon EC2 dashboard.

+Tested with image ami-5189a661.